Charles London: Chicago Bears

 London rejoined the Chicago Bears as running backs coach on January 10, 2018.
 Under his coaching, Jordan Howard eclipsed 1,000 yards from scrimmage and scored 9 touchdowns.

 The Bears' offense produced the fifth fewest rushing yards in the NFL in 2019.

 Atlanta Falcons

 London was hired by the Atlanta Falcons as their quarterbacks coach on January 22, 2021.

 Tennessee Titans

-London was hired by the Tennessee Titans as their pass game coordinator and quarterbacks coach on February 9, 2023.
+On February 9, 2023, London was hired by the Tennessee Titans as their pass game coordinator and quarterbacks coach.

+Seattle Seahawks

+In February 2024, he was hired as the Seahawks quarterbacks coach.

+New York Jets

+On February 2, 2025, the New York Jets hired London as their quarterbacks coach.